 The village of Casole d’Elsa and its surrounding landscape is a wealth of stimulation for all lovers of the Tuscan landscape, architecture and way of life and it is the intention of this course to allow the student to explore the many visual opportunities that it has to offer.

 Consequently, we will be offering a course that as its title suggests covers a whole range of techniques and media that is specifically designed as to offer the student the possibility of not only exploring their preferred medium of their choice, but also to have the opportunity and encouragement to explore other media or mixed media techniques if they so desire.

 In many ways the essence of such an open ended course has its basis on the Workshop concept which caters for all levels of ability, subject interest and media preference – the main difference being that it also has a resident tutor/artist whose main purpose is to assist each individual student to develop their ideas and skills at their particular level.

-Introductory demonstrations will be given on various techniques, together with a number of evening presentations on my own work and the work of other artists to complement the practical sessions.
-Tuition will be on an individual basis and with my encouragement and guidance, I hope that you will leave the Centro with the confidence, skills and enthusiasm to continue your own explorations and to develop your ideas further.
+Introductory demonstrations will be given on various techniques, together with a number of evening presentations on our work and the work of other artists to complement the practical sessions.
+Tuition will be on an individual basis and with our encouragement and guidance, I hope that you will leave the Centro with the confidence, skills and enthusiasm to continue your own explorations and to develop your ideas further.